kwaldenphd/ArcGIS-Online-tutorial/README.md

 # ArcGIS Online Tutorial

 <a href="http://creativecommons.org/licenses/by-nc/4.0/" rel="license"><img style="border-width: 0;" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" alt="Creative Commons License" /></a>
-Building an ArcGIS Online Web Application by <a href="dlac.grinnell.edu" rel="cc:attributionURL">Katherine Walden, Digital Liberal Arts Specialist (Grinnell College)</a> is licensed under a <a href="http://creativecommons.org/licenses/by-nc/4.0/" rel="license">Creative Commons Attribution-NonCommercial 4.0 International License</a>.
+Building an ArcGIS Online Web Map by <a href="dlac.grinnell.edu" rel="cc:attributionURL">Katherine Walden, Digital Liberal Arts Specialist (Grinnell College)</a> is licensed under a <a href="http://creativecommons.org/licenses/by-nc/4.0/" rel="license">Creative Commons Attribution-NonCommercial 4.0 International License</a>.

 <hr />

+<em>ArcGIS is an industry-standard tool developed by geographers in the 1970s.
+As digital historians have pursued more complex and large-scale spatial analysis projects, ArcGIS is a tool frequently used to visualize and analyze spatial data.
+The ArcGIS Online platform is featured in many digital mapping projects) allows data analyzed and visualized in ArcGIS to be interactive and publicly-accessible.</em>

 ## Logging in to ArcGIS Online